What is acute kidney failure?

 - bruising easily

-- changes in mental status or mood, especially if you are elderly
+- changes in mental status or mood, especially in older adults

 - decreased appetite